pulp-platform/pulp-sdk/README.md

 ### SDK and dependency download

-You can get the list of available SDK for the distribution you selected with this command:
+You can get the list of available SDKs for the distribution you selected with this command:

     $ make list